SS Ixion: Sinking

-On 1 October 1911, one of Ixion′s coal bunkers caught fire and sank the ship off the coast of the Netherlands East Indies.
-24 of the 47 crew members died; the remaining 23 crew were rescued by the British steamer Good Hope.
+On 1 October 1911, one of Ixion's coal bunkers caught fire off the coast of the Netherlands East Indies, causing her to sink with the loss of 24 of her 47 crew members.
+Her 23 survivors were rescued by the British steamer Good Hope.
+At the time, she was carrying a cargo that included copra and tobacco from Tanjung Priok to Amsterdam.
+The ship's name was revived when another vessel of the same name was launched only 14 months after her loss.